jeromew21/AI-free-rules/README.md

 # Rule #6: You may use AI chat to write build system code (makefiles, CMake, etc.)
 - This carries some risk and may be changed in the future.

+# Rule #7: You can use AI chat or AI agents to write a library